warshophysical/pandas-challenge/README.md

 # Conclusion

-I investigated that as age of player increases whether average purchase price increases, or not. \
+I investigated that as age of player increases whether average purchase price increaces, or not. \

 #Relation Between Average Price and Number of Sales by Male depending age